sourcegraph/about/handbook/design/design-execution.md

 ## Why is this different to an RFC?:
 An RFC documents planned work, the work is executed here and in Figma.
 Multiple RFC’s can relate to one design execution document.
 This document is ongoing work and probably not a source of truth until the work is finished and implemented.

+## Overview

+Design execution documents are how we track design projects, it's a place for brainstorming, research, copy, and design artifacts to live.
+The document is open to everyone inside the company, so you can keep up with what we're working on, and leave feedback as you see fit.

+We've chosen to value documenting our progress on projects in an effort to facilitate more feedback, and to create a detailed timeline of design projects to help new additions to the team onboard faster.

+Much of the information on this page is informed by our RFC template, you can read more about that here.
+We've done this to try and keep things consistent, and whilst design execution documents are their own thing, they will be initially informed by RFC's.

+## Status

+# Design execution documents are sequentially numbered